 As we can see, most Venetian Plaster cracking is not related to the Venetian Plaster product itself or its application, but to the lack of substrate preparation in general.

-Polished Plaster is mix of Slaked lime putty, Marble dust and natural binders
+Polished Plaster is a mix of Slaked lime putty, Marble dust, and natural binders

 These Venetian Plasters are a mix of Slaked lime putty, Marble dust, Marble grit or other type of crushed stone, together with natural binders